oofdere/oofdere/README.md

 ![Arch Linux](https://img.shields.io/badge/Arch%20Linux-1793D1?logo=arch-linux&logoColor=fff&style=for-the-badge)

 ## Now serving!
- - [x] Crabrave - TypeScript Enums.
+ - [x] [Crabrave](https://crabrave.vercel.app) - TypeScript Enums.
 But good.

 ## What's cooking?
- - [ ] kvcm.live 2.0 - Almost done, but I need a different host for the radio stream.
  - [ ] progress.cafe - A to-do list that doesn't miss the bigger picture nor the finest details.
- - [ ] Crabrave - TypeScript Enums.
-But good.
  - [ ] Hammock - Kick back.
 TypeScript CouchDB client and eventual PouchDB replacement.
+ - [ ] Passport - more info soon!
+ - [ ] kvcm.live 2.0 - Almost done, but I need a different host for the radio stream.

 ## Considering adding to the menu
  - [ ] Stream poll thingy - Shows Twitch polls in real-time in a browser source.
 (I'd like to add YouTUbe as well but their API *sucks* whereas with Twitch you just join a public IRC room to read messages.
 I might legit need a relay server for YouTube.)